Structural properties of edge-chromatic critical multigraphs: Introduction

-Clearly, a $k$-critical graph $G$ is elementary if and only if $V(G)$ is an elementary set for a $k$-triple $(G,e,\varphi)$, which is equivalent to say that $E(G) -e$ can be partitioned into a disjoint union of nearly perfect matchings for every $e\in E(G)$.
-Therefore it creates no confusion that we call a subgraph $H$ of a $k$-critical graph $G$ {\it elementary} if $V(H)$ is an elementary set for a $k$-triple $(G,e,\varphi)$, and Conjecture 1 is equivalent to Conjecture 2.
-Moreover, an edge-$k$-critical graph $G$ is elementary if and only if there is a $k$-triple $(G, e, \phiv)$ such that there is a subgraph $H$ which is both elementary and strongly closed.
-Starting with Vizing's classic result~\cite{Vizing64}, searching for large elementary subgraphs has a long history in the study of graph edge coloring.
-Tashkinov~\cite{Tashkinov-2000} developed a method to find elementary and closed trees in a $k$-triple with $k \ge \D +1$.
+The above two concepts have played important roles in recent development of graph edge chromatic theory.
+Goldberg's conjecture is equivalent to saying that for every $k$-triple $(G, e, \phiv)$, $V(G)$ is elementary or there exists a subgraph $H$ of $G$ with $e\in E(H)$ such that $H$ is strongly closed and $V(H)$ is elementary.
+Note that if $V(G)$ is elementary, then it is easy to see $\rho(G)=\chi'(G)$.
+Hence it creates no confusion that we call a subgraph $H$ of $G$ {\bf elementary} if $V(H)$ is elementary.
+Starting with Vizing's classic result~\cite{Vizing64}, searching for large elementary subgraphs has a long history in the study of graph edge chromatic theory.
+Tashkinov~\cite{Tashkinov-2000} developed a method to find some special elementary and closed trees in a $k$-triple.
 Such trees are called Tashkinov trees.
-There are a number of results~\cite{FavrST2006,Scheide-2010,CYZ-2011,ChenGKPS16+} extending Tashkinov trees to larger elementary trees and there are a number of results~\cite{FavrST2006,HaxellK2015,McDonald11,Scheide-2010,MR3373354} discovered some structural properties from the closed property of maximal Tashkinov trees.
+There are a number of results~\cite{ChenGKPS16+,CYZ-2011,Scheide-2010,FavrST2006} extending Tashkinov trees to larger elementary trees and there are a number of results~\cite{HaxellK2015,McDonald11,Scheide-2010,FavrST2006} discovering some structural properties from the closed property of maximal Tashkinov trees.
 However, to the best of our knowledge there are no results extending Tashkinov trees to larger trees inheriting both elementary and closed properties.
-Loosely speaking, we in this paper show the following two types of results under the assumption graph $G$ being not elementary. \begin{itemize} \item If we can extend an elementary and closed tree to an elementary tree, then we can further extend it to an elementary and closed tree.

-\item We can extend any Tashkinov tree to a larger tree which is both elementary and closed.
-Under some conditions, we can extend a Tashkinov tree to a tree which is elementary and strongly closed. \end{itemize}
+Given a $k$-triple $(G, e, \phiv)$ and a closed elementary subgraph $H\subseteq V(G)$, we basically show that under some minor conditions, if there exists a vertex $x\notin X$ such that $V(H)\cup\{x\}$ is elementary, then there exists a closed elementary subgraph $H'$ with $V(H')\supseteq V(H)\cup\{x\}$.
+Applying our results, we improve almost all known results in this area.
+Our main result will be stated in Section~\ref{bTashsection} after giving formal definitions of Tashkinov trees and their extensions with some properties.
+In Section~\ref{bTashsection}, we will also show some applications of our results; and we will give the proof of our main result in Section~\ref{bmainproof} due to its length.
+Section~\ref{4} gives a proof of a basic application of our main Theorem.
+The proof is very long, but it contains some techniques and ideas which may shed some lights in attacking Goldberg's conjecture.